FriendsOfShopware/FroshPlatformBunnycdnMediaStorage/README.md

 ## Usage for older plugin version
 [see old Readme](README.1.0.11.md)

-## Notes
+## Notes on Automatic Deployments
-The plugin configuration will be stored inside `var/bunnycdn_config.yml`.
-You must ensure that this file will be stay in that location after deployment.
+The plugin configuration is stored in `var/bunnycdn_config.yml`.
+You must ensure that this file is shared and available in this location after deployment after you configured the pugin once.

 ## Suggestions